Payoff scaling shapes cooperation in LLM agents across languages: Supplement to Methodology

 To validate our choice of confidence threshold $\tau = 0.9$, we conducted a systematic sensitivity analysis across $\tau \in [0.3, 0.95]$ for 3-, 4-, and 5-strategy classification models.
 Figure~\ref{fig:threshold_sensitivity} illustrates how retention rate, average confidence, number of predictions retained, and strategy diversity vary as a function of threshold value.

-Table~\ref{tab:threshold_comparison} summarises key metrics at $\tau = 0.9$:
+Table~\ref{tab:threshold_comparison} summarises key metrics at $\tau = 0.9$.

-Key findings: (1) Retention rate decreases as strategy space expands, reflecting greater behavioral complexity; (2) Average confidence remains $>0.97$ at $\tau = 0.9$ across all models; (3) Lowering to $\tau = 0.7$ would increase retention to 75--87\% but reduce average confidence to 0.94--0.97.
-Our choice of $\tau = 0.9$ prioritizes classification reliability while maintaining sufficient coverage for statistical analysis.
+Key findings: (1) Retention rate decreases as strategy space expands, reflecting greater behavioural complexity; (2) Average confidence remains $>0.97$ at $\tau = 0.9$ across all models; (3) Lowering to $\tau = 0.7$ would increase retention to $75$--$87\%$ but reduce average confidence to $0.94$--$0.97$.
+Our choice of $\tau = 0.9$ prioritises classification reliability while maintaining sufficient coverage for statistical analysis.